-To end National Playground Safety week, we have created this page of playground safety resources you can share with your friends and colleagues.
+To celebrate National Playground Safety Week, we have created this page of playground safety resources you can share with your friends and colleagues.

 Playground Injury Fact Sheets as PDFs

-The Utah Health Department has put together very useful fact sheets of statistics you can use in safety awareness and planing:
+The Utah Health Department has put together very useful fact sheets of statistics you can use in safety awareness and planning:

 What You Can Do

 Playgrounds don’t become safer all by themselves.
 They need people like you to take action!

 Share these Playground Safety Checklists: